lethenju/GoState/README.md

   */
 type State struct {
-	Name string               // Name of the State Core_function func()      // user-defined Function that gets executed when you enter that state.
+	Name string               // Name of the State CoreFunction func()      // user-defined Function that gets executed when you enter that state.
 	Connected    []Connection // List of connections from that state }
 ```